Guide to Register a Company in Singapore

 - Singapore Residents must submit a copy of their Singapore identity card

 Steps to register a business in Singapore

 Step 1: Company Name Reservation

 To register a new company its name should be approved by ACRA.
 The chances of quick approval will be higher if you keep the following things in mind.

 - The name must be, Unique, meaningful, easy to read and devoid of the vulgar or obscene word.

 - Free of copyright issue.
 It should not infringe any trademark.

-Once the company name is approved, it will be automatically reserved for 60 days from the date of application.
-You are advised to incorporate the company within the specified period.
-However, your registered filing agent can ask for an extension of another 60 days by filing a request on your behalf.
+Once the company name is approved & reserved, it will be automatically reserved for you for 60 days from the date of application.
+You are advised to incorporate the company within a specified period.
+However, we as your registered filing agent can ask for an extension of another 60 days by filing a request on your behalf.

 Step 2: Company Registration